 Well, I suppose you can buy a tamper that you’re not all that blown away by, in terms of comfort.
 For example, you might find that the kind of handle doesn’t rather suit you.

-Maybe you have massive sausage fingers and need a tamper deal with the size of a rolling pin, or maybe you have slightly more dainty hands?
+Maybe you have massive sausage fingers and need a tamper handle the size of a rolling pin, or maybe you have mildly more dainty hands?

-We’re all different, and thankfully there are a lot of different kinds of tampers to choose from, and they’re one of the many low-cost part of the needed home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.
+We’re all different, and thankfully there are a lot of different kinds of tampers to choose from, and they’re among the the majority of low-cost part of the essential home barista kit, so if you do need to replace your tamper further down the line, it’s not a huge deal.

-If you’re looking for bigger jumps in your home espresso game, although, once you’ve got yourself a better tamper, the next thing I’d consider is the mill situation.
+If you’re looking for bigger jumps in your home espresso coffee game, although, once you’ve got yourself a better tamper, the next thing I’d consider is the grinder situation.

 If you’re currently using pre-ground coffee, freshly grinding your own coffee beans will be a step in the right direction.

-If you’re already grinding your own, however you’re using a coffee mill that belongs in the same chocolate teapot category as the plastic scoop tamper, improving your mill is often the perfect way to enhance impacts.
+If you’re already grinding your own, but you’re using a grinder that belongs in the same chocolate teapot category as the plastic scoop tamper, improving your grinding machine is often the best way to improve results.

 For more on this see:

-As I’ve actually referred to, another surprisingly underrated (and obvious, you’d think, nevertheless it seems not) way to enhance your espresso coffee quality is to enhance on the quality of the coffee you’re utilizing.
+As I’ve just discussed, another surprisingly underrated (and obvious, you’d think, but it seems not) way to enhance your espresso quality is to improve on the quality of the coffee you’re utilizing.

-It’s amazing actually how the majority of people don’t get this.
+It’s excellent in reality how several people don’t get this.
 If you put rubbish in, you’ll get rubbish out.

-You can have the perfect coffee grinder and the perfect coffee brewing device but unless you’re utilizing fantastic coffee, you won’t get wonderful espresso coffee.
+You can have the perfect coffee mill and the perfect coffee machine however unless you’re using excellent coffee, you won’t get great espresso.

-Yes, I’m going to say my coffee is great, however if you knew more about the recipe that goes into choosing these coffees, you’d possibly better understand where I’m coming from when I say this.
+Yes, I’m going to say my coffee is incredible, nevertheless if you knew more about the procedure that goes into choosing these coffees, you’d possibly better know where I’m coming from when I say this.

-The Coffeeworks began as a project involving coffee bloggers (coffee blog readers – so that now includes you), in which I ran a series of polls to find out what readers were looking for.
+The Coffeeworks began as a project involving coffee bloggers (coffee blog readers – so that now includes you), in which I ran a series of polls to learn what readers were looking for.

-Many this included what flavour profiles people were looking for, as I didn’t want to only end up with a range of coffees that I enjoy, I need customers to enjoy them too.
+Most this included what flavour profiles people were looking for, as I didn’t want to only end up with a range of coffees that I love, I need customers to love them too.

-However all of the major decisions were crafted with reader’s opinions in mind, including seemingly unimportant decisions like which pouches to go for, and delivery options.
+But all of the major decisions were brewed with reader’s opinions in mind, including seemingly unimportant decisions like which pouches to go for, and delivery options.

-And with all of the coffees including the new increased range, I spent the majority of time tasting numerous different coffees via various brewing methods, as well as cupping.
+And with all of the coffees including the new increased range, I spent most time tasting lots of different coffees via various brewing methods, as well as cupping.
 I know, it’s a tough job, but someone has to do it ;-).

-So when I say this is incredible coffee, I’m not just saying that as a business person who wants you to buy his products.
+So when I say this is perfect coffee, I’m not just saying that as a business person who wants you to buy his products.

-If you’ve not tried my coffee before, below is a discount code that gives you a quarter off any of my coffee beans:
+If you’ve not tried my coffee before, below is a discount code that provides you a quarter off any of my coffee beans:

-And once you’ve used the code above, by the way, as a returning customer (which, thankfully most customers are, as this in truth is wonderful coffee!) work with the discount code: coffeebotherers for 10% off all of your future orders.
+And once you’ve used the code above, by the way, as a returning customer (which, thankfully many customers are, as this basically is great coffee!) utilize the discount code: coffeebotherers for 10% off all of your future orders.

-Another really often overlooked yet hugely important part of espresso-making, is distribution.
+Another very often overlooked yet hugely important part of espresso-making, is distribution.

-I’m not going to appropriately get into the discussion of distribution here, due to the reality that it’s a topic for another totally separate article, nevertheless I’ll briefly introduce you to distribution simply in case it’s something you’ve not yet come across.
+I’m not going to adequately get into the discussion of distribution here, due to the fact that it’s a topic for another entirely separate article, but I’ll briefly introduce you to distribution simply in case it’s something you’ve not yet come across.

-Distribution means exactly what it sounds like it implies, the even distribution of the coffee in the basket.
-There are obviously masses of particles of ground coffee beans in a portafilter basket, in reality I’ve counted them and there are approximately… haha, you didn’t fall for that did you? ;-).
+Distribution indicates exactly what it sounds like it suggests, the even distribution of the coffee in the basket.
+There are obviously masses of particles of ground coffee beans in a portafilter basket, simply I’ve counted them and there are approximately… haha, you didn’t fall for that did you? ;-).

-I’ve not counted them… Though, I did count how a number of coffee beans there are in the basic espresso basket, and in an 18g dose there’s usually approximately 120-150 coffee beans, depending on the varietal, roast profile and so on.
+I’ve not counted them… Though, I did count how the majority of coffee beans there are in the standard espresso basket, and in an 18g dose there’s usually approximately 120-150 coffee beans, depending on the varietal, roast profile and so on.

-There’s some totally useless info for you.
+There’s some completely useless info for you.
 You’re welcome :-).

-Anyway, these particles can gather in clumps, and this is especially true with certain grinders, even more so with grinders towards the entry degree.
-Distributing the coffee essentially implies to break up the clumps and more equally distributing the ground coffee.
+Anyway, these particles can gather in clumps, and this is particularly true with certain grinders, even more so with grinders towards the entry level.
+Distributing the coffee essentially implies to break up the clumps and more uniformly distributing the ground coffee.

 When you see baristas performing various strange-looking rituals, such as knocking the portafilter with the tamper, or their hand, or doing the L for loser sign and rotating their thumb and forefinger over the coffee like some deranged individual trying to mock the coffee he or she has just dosed into their portafilter… these are all manual distribution methods.

-The best distribution method in my humble opinion, and one of the the majority of popular over the past few years, is known as the WDT, or the Weiss Distribution Recipe.
+The best distribution recipe in my simple opinion, and one of the the majority of popular over the past few years, is known as the WDT, or the Weiss Distribution Recipe.

-This started out as a technique involving a pointy implement, like a needle, and stirring up the grounds in the basket, in concentric circles.
+This started out as a process involving a pointy implement, like a needle, and stirring up the grounds in the basket, in concentric circles.

-Loads of people have developed the method and crafted it their own, and most people these days utilize some form of multi-pronged pointy implement, and these are generally spoken about as “WDT tools”.
+Loads of people have developed the process and made it their own, and most people these days use some form of multi-pronged pointy implement, and these are generally called “WDT tools”.

-There are also leveler tools, which I believe started out with the OCD leveler, and now there are a lot of similar devices to this, nevertheless I think it’s important to point out that these types of tools don’t rather do the same as WDT.
+There are also leveler tools, which I believe started out with the OCD leveler, and now there are the majority of similar devices to this, but I think it’s important to point out that these kinds of tools don’t quite do the same as WDT.

-These tools work on the surface only, and they do nothing with distribution, although they’re often sold as “distribution tools” or “coffee distributors”, they extent the surface, so they’re levelers.
+These tools work on the surface only, and they do nothing with distribution, although they’re often sold as “distribution tools” or “coffee distributors”, they level the surface, so they’re levelers.

-If you want to utilize a leveler, no problem – but I’d work with one as well as a WDT device, not instead of, as they do a different job.
+If you want to work with a leveler, no problem – nevertheless I’d use one as well as a WDT equipment, not instead of, as they do a different job.

-Remember, you could likewise brush your hair with your toothbrush, nevertheless you probably wouldn’t?
+Remember, you could likewise brush your hair with your toothbrush, however you probably wouldn’t?
 Each to their own! ;-).

 Some of the Perfect WDT Tools

-I’m only including a few WDT tools here, as there are so a number of hitting the market at the moment, and the majority of of them are extremely similar.
+I’m only including a few WDT tools here, as there are so a lot of hitting the market at the moment, and most of them are extremely similar.
 Watch this space, as I’ll create a separate review article for WDT tools in the future and link to it from here.

 Check Price - Etsy